 |** For specific beginning and ending dates, see the Academic Calendar.|

-REFUND POLICYThe Lingua Franca Institute complies with the cancellation and refund policies of SHEV.
-Please contact the Admission’s Office for more specific information OR read the International Student Handbook: Paying Tuition.
+REFUND POLICYWashington University of Virginia (and the Lingua Franca Institute) complies with the cancellation and refund policies of SHEV.
+Please contact the Admission’s Office for more specific information.

 CLASS SCHEDULELFI offers two courses at each level: Language Arts and Oral Communication.
 Both courses must be taken to meet F-1 visa requirements for full-time study.
 For other eligible visa holders and residents, you can take one or both courses.
 Each course focuses on the basic 4 skills: listening, speaking, reading, and writing.
 The Language Arts course emphasizes reading and writing skills while the Oral Communication course emphasizes listening and speaking skills.